devopsInterviews/Interviews/README.md

 The cluster might have its own errors and bugs, handle them and fix anything that comes up!

-The kubeconfig was already seted, so in order to run commands you can just do:
+The kubeconfig was already set, so in order to run commands you can just do:

 ```sh
 kubectl get ns
 ```

 In order to validate that your app is actually working, you will have to nevigate to 3 different API's.
-The webapp itself will guide you what to do in oreder to test the app (The instruction are in the main page http://<WorkerIp>:32500)
+The webapp itself will guide you what to do in oreder to test the app (The instruction are in the main page http://< WorkerIp >:32500)

 ## Python